 Homemade frosting is a lot different because it is lighter and creamier.
 This is partially because of how you whipped the frosting and put air into the mix.

 You can take your store-bought frosting and whip it up using a hand mixer.
-Simply put all of the store-bought frosting into a large enough mixing bowl so that you can begin.
+Simply put all of the frosting into a large enough mixing bowl so that you can begin.

 Ensure That You Buy High-Quality Frosting